SwaraB3/sql-datawarehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
+I’m Swaranjali Bodhi, a final AI & Data Science student with a focus on SQL data warehousing, ETL development, and analytics.
+This project demonstrates my ability to design modern data architectures, build efficient pipelines, and generate insights through structured data modeling and reporting.